Stephen-Gates/report-gallery/docs/reports.md

 [![Lifecycle and Age reports](../assets/images/lifecycle-age-thumbnail.png)][lifecycle-age]

-[Lifecycle and Age reports][lifecycle-age] show applications added or removed from the portfolio over time
+[Lifecycle and Age reports][lifecycle-age] show the number of applications added or removed from the portfolio over time.

 [![Inventory](../assets/images/inventory-thumbnail.png)][inventory]